Site in Greek (Ελληνική Έκδοση)

 pistachio cakes in their pans

-(they’re not dirty, they’re just a little browned from the times they’ve been in the oven!).
-You can also find them on line.
-These Wilton Cake Baking Strips will do the job!
+(they’re not dirty, they’re just a little browned from the times they've been in the oven!).
+You can also buy them on line.

 And here’s the cake with minimum dome: